wangw107/CS1XA3/Project01/README.md

  - The script will search for files resursively.

 ### Delete Untracked Temporary Files

  - All files that's untracked by git and has *.tmp extension will be removed.
  - Names of files being removed will be printed to screen.

+### Check Current User

+ - Checks if the user is currently running.
+ - Returns the current user.

+### Upload File

+ - Uploads a selected file to the target server.
+ - Input sample:
+     - target server:
+         - username@servername:/path
+     - path of file:
+ 	 - /path/filename

+### Download File

+ - Downloads a selected file from the target server.
+ - Input sample:
+     - target file:
+         - username@servername:/path/filename
+     - target path:
+         - /var/www/local_dir

+### Create Folder

+ - Creates a folder with given name under the given directory.
+ - If the folder already exists, send an alert.